MATCH_RECOGNIZE

 DEFINE <variable_1> AS <predicate_1> [ ... , <variable_N> AS <predicate_N> ]

-expression searches for all rows that contain the button
+expression searches for all rows where the button

-value.
-Any SQL expressions that can be used to perform a search, including aggregate functions like LAST
+.
+Any SQL expressions that can be used to perform a search, including aggregation functions like LAST

 or FIRST